Find out how to use LINZ Data Service (LDS) and get the information you need from it.

 Browse or search our data

-You do not need to sign in or register.
+You do not need to sign in or register to explore our data.

 Search, browse or scroll for the data you want using either:

-- The left hand panel of the screen – hit the browse data button or scroll through the thumbnails displaying ‘featured’, ‘latest’ and ‘categories’ options.
-Or you can type keywords into the search box to the right of the LINZ logo.
+- The left-hand panel of the screen – click the browse data button or you can type keywords into the search box.

-- The right hand panel of the screen featuring a map of New Zealand – type in addresses or place names in the search box over the map.
+- In the right-hand panel of the screen featuring a map of New Zealand – type in addresses or place names in the search box over the map.
 You will see location options.
-Click on the option you want.
+Click on the address you want.
 The map will jump to that location.

 Create a shortcut link to a map view

-The 'link' icon next to the search button creates a shortened URL to a map view or a feature.
+The 'link' icon next above the Map Viewer creates a URL to a map view or a feature that can be bookmarked or shared with others.

 - Zoom in or search for an address.